by Grant Koenig

 Keeping the same considerations in mind we choose to use a similar wood but we wanted to heighten the contrast of the steel so we chose to use a white washed reclaimed wood back instead.

-Here is the first look at the new 20″ x 28″ Dak the Bison signs that are now currently available on our website.
+Here is the first look at the new 20″ x 28″ Dak the Bison signs.

 There is also another piece I would like to reference that was written by the far more eloquent Marisa Jackels on the Dak creation as well.
 Kayla and Blain both got a chance to talk with her about the piece and the process in this recent High Plains Reader article.